 Who doesn’t love the winter season?
-I’m not much for gloomy, overcast, and rainy weather but I have to admit I love the winter season.
+I’m not much for gloomy, overcast, and rainy weather but I have to admit I love the winter in Europe.
 White snow, mulled wine, warm scarves, and a breath of fresh brisk air.

 Europe is my favorite region in the winter season.
 It’s why we keep coming back to the continent during December, January, and March.
 Just because it’s the coldest time of year doesn’t mean it’s not a good time to travel.

-Turns out, we’re not the only person that loves to spend winter in Europe.
-We’ve asked 19 other travel bloggers to chat about where to have the best winter vacation in Europe.
-Here is where they consider must-see places in Europe in winter.
+Turns out, we’re not the only people that love to spend winter in Europe.
+Every year millions of vacationers flock to the continent after the best winter vacations in Europe.
+Here are the must-see places in Europe in winter.

 Best Winter Vacations in Europe